JuliaInterop/RCall.jl/docs/src/installation.md

 libR = "/path/to/env/lib/R/lib/libR.so"
 ```

+!!! note
     When these preferences are set, they take precedence over the R installation configured at installation time.

 ### Customizing the R installation at install time